Neuroblastoma

 The risk group is based on:

-It is important to find out if cancer is only in 1 place or has spread.
+It is important to find out where the cancer is in the body.
 This process is called staging.

 To help tell the stage of your child’s neuroblastoma and plan the best treatment, doctors will:

-• Remove a small sample of tissue to check under a microscope.
-This is called bone marrow aspiration or biopsy.
-It shows if neuroblastoma has spread to the soft inner part of bone (bone marrow).
+- Remove a small sample of tissue to check under a microscope.
+This is called a biopsy.
+The doctor may do a biopsy on any tumor that is found, as well as the soft inner part of the bone (bone marrow).

 Our focus is helping your child beat their disease and thrive.
 Everyone in the Neuroblastoma Program works to cure your child’s disease, support your family during treatment, prevent serious side effects and provide follow-up care.

-Most children with neuroblastoma have surgery.
-The first surgery your child has may be a biopsy.
+Most people with neuroblastoma have surgery.
+The first surgery is usually a biopsy.
 This means doctors remove a small sample of tumor cells to check for cancer.
+This first surgery may remove the whole tumor, but this depends on the type of neuroblastoma.

-In some children, the tumor has spread to other places in the body or is too large to remove safely during the biopsy.
-In this case, after the biopsy and diagnosis, your child will receive chemotherapy to help control the tumor.
+After the biopsy, sometimes we give chemotherapy to shrink the tumor.
 Later, surgeons remove as much of the tumor as possible.
 Studies have shown excellent results in low- and intermediate-risk neuroblastoma even if the whole tumor is not removed.

-Your child will get medicine to make them sleep without pain (general anesthesia) during surgery.
+Your child will get medicine to sleep without pain (general anesthesia) during surgery.
 Surgery is performed at our hospital campus in Seattle.

 Learn more about surgery to treat cancer at Seattle Children’s.

-Whole-body (systemic) chemotherapy means giving medicines that go throughout your child’s body to kill cancer cells.
+Whole-body (systemic) chemotherapy means giving medicines that go throughout the body to kill cancer cells.
 For neuroblastoma, the medicine most likely will be injected into your child’s vein.
 This is called an intravenous (IV) infusion.

 Your child’s doctors may suggest whole-body chemotherapy:

-The mix of medicines and how long they are given depend on the type of neuroblastoma your child has.
+The mix of medicines and how long they are given depend on the type of neuroblastoma.
 Researchers are studying new mixes of medicines to find the ones that work best against each type of neuroblastoma.

 See more about getting chemotherapy at Seattle Children’s.